 |Actions Prior to Capture|

 |New Zealand Memorials|

 Albert Ernest Hunt, who was born on 26 January 1891 at Christchurch, was the youngest son of James John Hunt and his first wife, Elizabeth Ann née Lancaster.
 Elizabeth died in 1895, leaving her husband and five young children.
-While his two sisters lived for some time with an aunt in Christchurch and attended school there, it is not apparent where Albert and his two brothers were educated.
-James John Hunt, who married Clara Novella Langford in 1896, lived in South Canterbury – at Hilton and Totara Valley - for many years before moving to Waipara sometime before 1915.
+James was remarried to Clara Novella Langford in 1896, and lived in South Canterbury at Hilton and Totara Valley for many years before moving to Waipara sometime before 1915.

-Albert was a motor driver for Mr H. Elworthy, Craigmore, Timaru, when he enlisted.
-When his brother was wounded in September 1916, Albert was serving in the medium trench mortar battery.
-Corporal A. E. Hunt, 2/2648, New Zealand Field Artillery, was mentioned in despatches on 16/17 September 1918.
-After the war, Alfred married Winifred Mary Ellenor Quigley (1922).
-He went into farming, and he and Winifred moved to Waipara in North Canterbury, perhaps taking over his father’s farm.
-They were at Waipara when Albert’s father died in November 1942.
-In retirement they lived at Amberley.
-His oldest brother, William James Eugene Hunt, a married man with two children, who was listed in the Reserve Rolls in 1917, died in 1918; and his other brother, Frederick Charles Hunt, also served in World War I. Alfred and Frederick sent wreaths when William’s widow died in 1930 in Christchurch, as did their father and step-mother.
+Albert's oldest brother, William James Eugene Hunt, a married man with two children, was also listed in the Reserve Rolls in 1917, but died in 1918; his other brother, Frederick Charles Hunt, also served in World War I. Alfred and Frederick sent wreaths when William’s widow died in 1930 in Christchurch, as did their father and step-mother.

 No documents available.